cornwallisna/cw_website/index.md

     caption: SE 28th Terrace

 grid_style: 4  # 1 for small, 2 for medium, 3 for large
  topics:
  - title: Cornwallis 2025 Christmas Party
  - img: "images/xmas2022.png"
  content: "Our Christmas Party will take place on Saturday, December 13, 6-10pm at the German American Social Club (GASC).

- Additional details to follow."

  - title: Halloween Spooktacular - Friday October 31st, 2025 - 2035 SE 29th Street - 6:00PM
  - img: "images/halloween.png"
  content: "Thursday, October 31, 2025 starting at 6:00pm arrive at 2035 SE 29th Street, bring your chairs and visit with neighbors.
 Come dressed to impress in your best Halloween costume.
-There will be food and games along with trick or treating starting at 6:45pm"    '
+ There will be food and games along with trick or treating starting at 6:45pm"
 # - title: 2025 Block Party - Saturday May 10th, 2025 (Rainout - Sunday May 11th) - SE 29th Street (Cul de sac) - 4pm - 8pm.
 # - img: "images/blockparty2025.png"
   - title: Neighborhood Watch